sesam-io/wix-sso/README.md

 - Clone the repository locally
 - Run `yarn add` to install the project's dependencies
 - Run `yarn start` to open the homepage in the browser
-- Run `yarn build` to build the project and generate the artifact file `sso-flow.min.js` into the `dist` folder
+- Run `yarn build` to build the project and generate the artifact file `sso-flow.min.js` into the `artifact` folder
 - Push changes to Github
 - Create new release
 - Update the CDN URL (see details under [build section](#build))